 When and how should your content strategist and language service provider collaborate?

 Ideally, there should be close collaboration between content strategists and language service providers (LSP) at all times.
-At a minimum, the content strategist needs to craft a strategy that is flexible and adaptable to current and future language translation services needs.
+At a minimum, the content strategist needs to craft a strategy that is flexible and adaptable to current and future professional translation services needs.
 The LSP must provide support for all content needs—a variety of formats, complex terminology variations, and so on.